TonyBgithub/mydoctheme/pages/mydoc/mydoc_about.md

 My name is Tony Briget, I'm a technical writer and videomaker based near Paris, France.
 For more details, see my [LinkedIn profile](https://www.linkedin.com/in/tony-briget-52640017a/).
 I'm currently working on expanding my knowledge of API documentation and coding in general, exploring new areas and experimenting with code snippets that I include in my projects.

 ## Samples of My Work

+### This website
 I built this documentation website using [Jekyll](https://jekyllrb.com/), a static site generator.
 Most of what you read on this website I wrote in Markdown or plain HTML.
 I learned this from Tom Johnson, an API documentation specialist who works for Amazon.
 See his [API documentation course](https://idratherbewriting.com/learnapidoc/docapis_introtoapis.html).

+### Building documentation sites with Antora
 I have experience with OxygenXML and DITA, but I'm always looking for more efficient ways to write, display and review documentation.
 As such, I'm currently learning to build documentation websites using Antora and AsciiDoc.
-Check out the [Antora Demo Site](https://tonybgithub.github.io/antoradoctheme/component-b/2.0/index.html) on my GitHub.
+Here is the [Antora Site](https://tonybgithub.github.io/antoradoctheme/component-b/2.0/index.html) am currently working on (based on a template), hosted on GitHub Pages.

+### Videos
 Last year, part of my work at SAP involved shooting and editing documentation videos.
 See [my work on SAP's Youtube Channel](https://www.youtube.com/watch?v=aENAqA82wdo).

-Thanks for taking the time to read my work.
+Thanks for taking the time to review my work.

 Tony